edriso/journal-fs/README.md

 #### Author should be able to:

-- Read all posts data that should be saved is (Name, Author)
+- Display all posts
-- Add new book
+- Add new post
-- Display all books
+- Edit post
+- Delete post
-- Search for books by Name, Author
+- Search for posts by Author and content

-- Edit book
-- Delete book
+## To Start The App

+Simply run `npm install` then `npm start`.